 - Ear cleaning supplies.

 For grooming a Cockapoo puppy, all you need is a basic comb, a soft bristle brush and about 10 minutes a day several times a week.
 During your daily combing and brushing sessions, you should also get your puppy used to having his teeth cleaned, and his ears checked and cleaned.

 Nail clipping is another important task to include, although you probably won’t have to clip your puppy’s nails more than once every 8 to 12 weeks.

 Always start with hand-stripping, which is easier than it sounds.
 Using your fingers like a comb, move them gently through your dog’s coat, removing any trapped dead hair.
 Next, you can do the same with an actual steel comb.

 Make sure the tines penetrate all the way down to the skin level but do not scrape your dog’s skin at all.
 If you find a tangle or mat, you can try to gently work it out with your fingers.
 You might use a bit of detangling or conditioning spray to make this easier.

 After dealing with any tangles or mats, you can use your favorite grooming brush (slicker brush or bristle brush) to brush out your Cockapoo’s coat so it is soft and shiny.

 If you want to clip the coat yourself, this is where the electric clipper set comes into the picture.
 Then you can turn your attention to teeth cleaning, ear cleaning and/or toenail clipping as needed.

-Best brush for Cockapoo puppy
+Best Brush for Cockapoo Puppies

-The best brush for Cockapoo puppy grooming is often a simple pin and bristle brush.
+The best dog brush for Cockapoo puppy grooming is often a simple pin and bristle brush.
 Luckily, this is a brush that can still be useful during the adult years as well!

 This popular and highly rated professional pin and bristle brush* can be used for short, medium or long coats.
 The steel pin side features safely rounded ends that give your dog’s skin a nice massage as you brush.
 The nylon bristle side also features rounded ends for safety as you work out mats or tangles that are close to your dog’s skin.

 This pin and bristle brush* is made from eco-friendly, sustainable bamboo wood.
 The bristle side is made of soft rounded nylon and the pin side is steel with safe, rounded ends.
-Owners rave about this brush – it is easy to use, effective, and gentle on your dog’s skin.
+It is easy to use, effective, and gentle on your dog’s skin.

 You can choose from three sizes (small, medium, large) for this highly rated and popular pin bristle brush.* The handle is designed to be ergonomic for an easy grip and reduced wrist strain.
 The pin side features rounded steel pins and the bristle side features rounded nylon bristles.

-Best brush for Cockapoo adult dog
+Best Brush for Cockapoo Adults

 Here is a list of popular and highly rated adult Cockapoo dog slicker brushes to help you choose the best dog brush for Cockapoo grooming.

 Investing in slicker brush* a for cockapoo grooming can be a smart choice, especially one as easy to clean as this one!
 This highly rated and popular brush has a push-button cleaning function that just pushes the hair out into a clump you can grab and put in the trash.
 Plus, the bristles are soft so they won’t scrape your dog’s sensitive skin as you brush.

 This is another popular slicker brush* for Cockapoo grooming that comes highly rated.
 You can choose from two sizes: small/medium or medium/large.
 It also has a simple push-button cleaning function.

 This highly rated and popular dog grooming brush* comes in two colors (blue, pink) and two sizes (small, large).
 The slicker brush face can rotate to ease wrist strain and help you groom harder-to-reach areas.
 The brush pins also have small balls on the ends that act as a skin massage.